munanadi/gatelinks/README.md

 1. Candypay for checkouts
 2. Shadow Drive for storage
-3. Planetscale DB to store products and purchases.
+3. ~~Planetscale DB to store products and purchases.~~ Vercel Postgres.
 4. TODO: PDAs to store Products

 ---